scholarslab/scholarslab.github.io/collections/_posts/2011-10-24-what-ive-learned-from-my-kindle-part-ii-and-other-thoughts-on-prism-and-markers.md

 slug: what-ive-learned-from-my-kindle-part-ii-and-other-thoughts-on-prism-and-markers
 title: 'What I''ve learned from my Kindle: part II, and other thoughts on Prism and markers'
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
 - praxis program
 ---